15 Best Things To Do In Stamford, CT - Karta.com

 3. Go Shopping at Stamford Town Center

-Fun Fact: Stamford Town Center is home to over 100 shops, and it’s one of the largest shopping malls in the region, drawing visitors from neighboring cities like Greenwich and Norwalk.
+Fun Fact: Stamford Town Center is one of the largest malls in the area, attracting shoppers from nearby cities like Greenwich and Norwalk.

 4. Experience the Downtown Stamford Art Scene

-Fun Fact: Downtown Stamford is home to some unexpected art pieces, like the Trumpeting Elephant sculpture at Veterans Memorial Park.
-It’s a surprise discovery for art lovers!
+Fun Fact: Stamford's art scene includes unique surprises, like the Trumpeting Elephant sculpture at Veterans Memorial Park

 5. Take a Scenic Hike at Mianus River Park

-Fun Fact: Mianus River Park straddles both Stamford and Greenwich and offers over 400 acres of hiking trails, making it a great spot for outdoor enthusiasts.
+Fun Fact: Mianus River Park spans Stamford and Greenwich, offering over 400 acres of trails for outdoor enthusiasts to explore.

 6. Visit the Bartlett Arboretum & Gardens